lucafilippodangelo/Playing-with-microservices-and-docker-api-db/README.md

-# Docker-Hello-World
+# Docker Hello World

 Basic project to test containers:

 ##STEP 1
 Creation of two containers, the MVC app and database.
 Then communication between them.
-  - it does just a read from a seeded database.
+Silly logic, just read from a seeded database.

 ##STEP 2
 Added the project "crudapi", will be connected with the same sql server in container
   - use of swagger